kat-kel/gallicorpora-demo/README.md

     2. Launch the installation with the option `-d` and the path to the directory containing the properly (re)named models.

         ```
-        bash install.sh -d <DIRECTORY>
+        $ bash install.sh -d <DIRECTORY>
         ```

 >Note: The prototype currently recognizes which model to apply to a document by parsing the digitized document's IIIF manifest and extracting the first two letters of the text's primary language, as it is registered in the manifest.
 This means that the prototype does not distinguish between different types of French, such as *moyen français* (frm) and *français moderne* (fra).
 Without standardization in how the IIIF manifest records a document's language, the prototype parses just the language's first two letters.
 If you are using your own models, (re)name a copy of the model where the first two characters are the first two letters of the language of the document's training data as that language would likely be written in a IIIF manifest.

 ---
 ### Run the Application
-4. Run the application.
+4. Run the script `process.sh` with its required parameter.

-- In order to know which documents to download and transcribe, the application requires the name of a text file that has all the Archival Resource Keys (ARK) of each document recorded on a new line.
-The file should resemble this:
+- In order to know which documents to download and transcribe, the application needs to read a text file.
+This file should have all the Archival Resource Keys (ARK) of each document recorded, each on a new line.
+The text file will resemble this:

     ```
     bpt6k72609n
     bpt6k111525t
     ```
-    And a path to the file should be given after the option `-f`.
+    After the option `-f`, give the relative path to that file.
     ```
-    bash process.sh -f <FILE>
+    $ bash process.sh -f <FILE>
     ```
-    *When you download this prototype, the text file* `arks.txt` *already has models listed for 17th-century French texts that you can use.*
+    *When you download this prototype, the text file* `arks.txt` *already has Archival Resource Keys that you can use.
+Enter into the command line* `bash process.sh -f arks.txt`.
-- If you do not want to download all of a document's pages, the application allows you to limit the number of pages for all the documents.
-After the option `-l`, enter a number.
+- If you do not want to download all of a document, the option `-l` allows you to limit the number of pages.
     ```
-    bash process.sh -f <FILE> -l <LIMIT>
+    $ bash process.sh -f <FILE> -l <LIMIT>
     ```